mikesizz/lookingglass/README.md

 the biggest goals for lookingglass atm is to let the developer have the ability to use the other background-size values such as cover and contain, as well as the ability to have content inside the lookingglass "area" itself.

-both of these goals can be achieved by using the new content model, which provides two new siblings to the top and bottom image elements.
+both of these goals can be achieved by using the new content model, which provides a new siblings to the top and bottom image elements, along with its important child element.

 ```html
 <div id="my-container">